 - Community advocacy groups

-Carrot Common has been a successful venture since 1987.
-The operating success of the project has been due in large part to the nature of The Big Carrot and its role as an anchor in the mall while the work of the developer has been important in the management of the mall.
+Carrot Common has been a successful venture since 1988.
+The operating success of the project has been due in large part to the nature of The Big Carrot and its role as an anchor in the mall while the work of the developer has been important in the management of the development.
 The community groups benefit as they share in the profits.
-The community funds support small organic farming & food initiatives and social justice causes, with an emphasis on start-ups &small projects.
+The community funds support small organic farming & food initiatives and social justice causes, with an emphasis on start-ups & small projects.

 Attracted by the community spirit of The Big Carrot